robotstreamer/robotstreamer_win_obs/README.md

 Note: This repo is for desktop streams.
 If you are making a robot, you need to use a different project, see: https://github.com/robotstreamer/robotstreamer

+Note: If you are using OBS and you have a 64bit computer, make sure you have 64bit OBS.

 <h2>Setting up Desktop Stream</h2>

 You'll need two id's from MrArron on the discord server: